MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ## Version 5.2406.0

+## What's new

+* The Mesh Toolkit contains an updated Mesh 201 tutorial.
+The tutorial contains two new stations:

+    Station 5: Pull data from internal or public sources into your scene.
+An attendee in the event can click an interactive globe to view live weather data from three different cities.

+    Station 6: Set up AI-powered interactions using Azure OpenAI.
+An attendee can click an "Info" button and ask questions about the best locations for wind farms.

+    The documentation for the tutorial has also been updated.

 ## Resolve product issues

 * Various bug fixes and reliability improvements.

 * After leaving a meeting and rejoining, shared video playback is synced to all users including the broadcaster.
-(52849)

 ## Version 5.2405.0